 We performed a comparison between IBM Integration Bus and IBM WebSphere Message Broker based on real PeerSpot user reviews.

-Find out in this report how the two ESB (Enterprise Service Bus) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."I consider the solution to be one of the most stable in the market."
+Find out in this report how the two Enterprise Service Bus (ESB) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."IBM Integration Bus has a complete set of tools that are implemented between rules when it comes to run time, but it's not easy to understand."

 "The most valuable feature is the security."